emrgnt-cmplxty/fermi/docs/0.old/front-end/introduction.md

 ---

-Hopefully you found this introduction to `near-api-js` and the Axion platform useful.
+Hopefully you found this introduction to `near-api-js` and the Fermi platform useful.

 If you have feedback or suggestions for improvement, please don't keep quiet about it.